Muiquun's Red Player/Karma Guide

 Naval Fame (Sea Karma)

-There's also a separate stat underneath your normal land karma that indicates whether or not you're a pirate.
+There's also a separate stat underneath your normal land karma that indicates whether or not you're a pirate (maximum of 300k positive naval fame and minimum of -10 million negative naval fame).
 Naval fame is also family wide and will be used on all of your characters.
 One of the penalties for negative sea karma, like normal karma, is forced naval PVP in a safezone both on land and on the sea.

 The other penalties consist of: